bobf/skep/README.md

 * An _agent_ which is deployed globally (i.e. to all _Swarm_ nodes);
 * A _monitor_ which must be deployed to one manager node;
-* A _calculator_ which stores and calculates chart data which can be deployed to any node and must have only one replica;
+* A _charts_ which stores and calculates chart data which can be deployed to any node and must have only one replica;
 * A web _app_ that can be deployed to any node and must have only one replica.

-The _agent_ periodically harvests system and container metrics which are sent to the _calculator_ and _app_ services; the _app_ service forwards the data to the [_React_](https://reactjs.org/) front end using [WebSockets](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API) / [socket.io](https://socket.io/).
-The _calculator_ service retains the data in an [SQLite3](https://www.sqlite.org/version3.html) database.
+The _agent_ periodically harvests system and container metrics which are sent to the _charts_ and _app_ services; the _app_ service forwards the data to the [_React_](https://reactjs.org/) front end using [WebSockets](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API) / [socket.io](https://socket.io/).
+The _charts_ service retains the data in an [SQLite3](https://www.sqlite.org/version3.html) database.

-Chart requests are sent to the _app_ which forwards to the _calculator_.
-A confirmation is immediately returned to the front end while the _calculator_ uses one of its worker processes to render the chart data.
+Chart requests are sent to the _app_ which forwards to the _charts_.
+A confirmation is immediately returned to the front end while the _charts_ uses one of its worker processes to render the chart data.
 When the data has been compiled it is sent back to the front end via a _WebSocket_ event.

 _Redux_ is used in the front end to manage events and data storage/manipulation.